MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/upgrade-to-system-center-2016.md

 4. Install the Service Manager 2016 version of the Self Service Portal (HTML5) on same computer as the secondary management server.

 #### Upgrading the Silverlight-based Self Service Portal from Service Manager 2012 R2, which is installed on same computer as the Service Manager **primary** management server
-Installing the Self Service portal on the same computer as the primary management server is not recommended.
-However, in the event that you are using this combination, then use the following steps to upgrade to Service Manager 2016.
+Installing the Self Service portal on the same computer as the primary management server isn't recommended.
+However, in the event that you're using this combination, then use the following steps to upgrade to Service Manager 2016.
 Enabling the upgrade is the first step to move the primary Management Server to a Secondary management server by using the following steps

 1. Add new the Service Manager 2012 R2 secondary management server to a management group.
 2. Promote the secondary management server to a primary management server role, which will move the current primary management server to a secondary role.